A

 The Upanishads were composed by various ancient Indian sages and seers who sought to express the spiritual insights of the Vedas.
 Their authorship is traditionally considered anonymous, reflecting a collective wisdom rather than individual creation.

-Known for: The Epic Of Gilgamesh, The Song of Roland, The Upanishads
+Known for: The Epic Of Gilgamesh, A Warning, The Song of Roland, The Upanishads

 Key Insights from Anonymous